buildkite-plugins/docker-compose-buildkite-plugin/README.md

 The default is `""`  which only builds images on the local Docker host doing the build.

-Note: this option only needs to be specified on the build step, and will be automatically picked up by following steps.

 This option can also be configured on the agent machine using the environment variable `BUILDKITE_PLUGIN_DOCKER_COMPOSE_IMAGE_REPOSITORY`.

+Note: this option can only be specified on a `build` step.

 ### `image-name` (optional)